-However, the figures in Table C below, shows what we feel is a realistic expectation of average yearly total returns over a period of 5 year or longer, using the same gaps as the Financial Conduct Authority (FCA) applies, of 3% between low and average and 3% between average and high.
+The reality is that no one can possibly know this in advance.
+However, the figures in Table C below, show our opinion of a realistic expectation of average yearly total returns over a period of 5 year or longer.

-The estimates in the table are based on total returns (income as well as possible capital growth) on a yearly basis from a portfolio in our different risk classifications and do not take account of inflation, but assume it averages the Bank of England target of 2% pa.
+Our estimates are based on total returns (income as well as possible capital growth) on a yearly basis from a portfolio in our different risk classifications and do not take account of inflation.